Student Organizations Handbook

-- All officers of Seaver College student organizations must be full-time, undergraduate students.
+- All officers of Seaver College student organizations must be undergraduate students.

 - Officers of student organizations are expected to maintain a level of conduct and integrity in line with the University's Standards of Conduct.
 A student organization reserves the right to remove an officer from their position if they are acting in opposition to this expectation.
 Expectations and removal of officers should be included in the written constitution of that organization.